 She says that while diabetes can develop in anyone, especially those with metabolic syndrome or simple obesity, those with a family history of any form of diabetes are at a far higher risk of developing the disease.
 "Anyone who has a family history of diabetes or is obese must discuss the possibility of regular testing for diabetes.
 This is a simple blood test which indicates if someone is diabetic or even in a pre-diabetic state.
 If an obese person is pre-diabetic it is possible for them to revert to normal if they maintain a normal weight."

-"The important thing is to look after your health so that diabetes does not develop.
-If you are at risk, ensure that you have sound medical and long term insurance cover in place, as once the disease has developed it may be expensive to get the cover, if at all." concludes Dr Stott.
+"Should one develop diabetes, both life and disability covers would also be affected, so it is advisable to ensure that this cover is taken out before the possible onset of this disease.
+In the early stages of the disease, it might still be possible to get some forms of insurance such as life insurance, but this would not be possible once there are any complications.
+The important thing is to look after your health before complications develop, and ensure that you have sound medical and dread disease cover in place, especially if you fall into any high risk categories," concludes Dr Stott.